following a weight training exercise, the muscle may seem full

 fatigue in unusual places until they become accustomed to that

-'weaker links' become conditioned, will the 'chain' (target muscle
+conditioned, can the 'chain' (target muscle and assisting muscles)